mui/material-ui/docs/data/base/components/modal/modal.md

   The `onEnter` and `onExited` callbacks tell the modal to unmount the child content when closed and fully transitioned.
   :::

-`ModalUnstyled` has built-in support for [react-transition-group](https://github.com/reactjs/react-transition-group):
+Unstyled Modal has built-in support for [react-transition-group](https://github.com/reactjs/react-transition-group):

 {{"demo": "TransitionsModal.js", "defaultCodeOpen": false}}

-You can also use [react-spring](https://github.com/pmndrs/react-spring) with `ModalUnstyled`, but it will require additional custom configuration:
+You can also use [react-spring](https://github.com/pmndrs/react-spring) with Unstyled Modal, but it will require additional custom configuration:

 {{"demo": "SpringModal.js", "defaultCodeOpen": false}}